-Elyse Everett, Vice Chair, is an early childhood education specialist with over 20 years of experience in the field.
+Elyse Everett, Board Chair, is an early childhood education specialist with over 20 years of experience in the field.
 She has worked extensively with Reform temples in New Jersey, enriching their early childhood programs.
 Elyse received a M.Ed. with an additional certification in administration and policy from the University of Pennsylvania, and a B.S. from Cornell University.
 Elyse, her husband Scott, and three children live in Westfield, NJ.
 Elyse’s eldest daughter participates in a Rosh Hodesh group.

 Bethany Shiner, Treasurer, is President and Founder of Balashine Design, specializing in design for small commercial and retail projects.
 Bethany serves on the boards of two family foundations, both based in Chicago, Slingshot, a non-profit organization for Jewish next-generation funders, and the Early Childhood Learning Center of Adath Israel.
 Bethany is leading a Rosh Hodesh group in its 6th year.
 She received her B.S. from Drexel University and her M.S. from Philadelphia University.
 Bethany lives with her husband and their two small children in the Philadelphia area.